dboikliev/FluentValidatorJS/README.md

 # FluentValidatorJS
-A small library providing fluent syntax for validation object properties.
+A small library providing fluent syntax for validation of object properties.

 ###Example: